clesleycode/natural-language-processing/README.md

 [('Python', 'NNP'), ('is', 'VBZ'), ('an', 'DT'), ('awesome', 'JJ'), ('language', 'NN'), ('!', '.')]
 ```

 Not sure what DT, JJ, or any other tag is?
-Just try this in your python terminal:
+Just try this in your python shell:

 ```python
 nltk.help.upenn_tagset('JJ')